petros-d/docs/cloud/secrets-backend.md

 ```

 This syntax assumes that you set the `variables_path` in `AIRFLOW__SECRETS__BACKEND_KWARGS` to be `variables`.
 You can change this path name if you'd prefer to access variables from a different Vault directory.

-### Use Vault Secrets in your Airflow

-Once you've configured Airflow to use Vault as a secrets backend, you can use the `BaseHook.get_connection(kwargs['<connection-id>'])` `Variables.get('<variable-id>')` methods in your DAGs to access secret connections and variables respectively.

-You can also pass the `conn_id` of your secret directly to most Airflow operators, which will take care of instantiating the connection using a pre-built hook.

 ## AWS SSM Parameter Store